 The goal of our health office is to aid in the health and wellness of your child, by making sure students are current with their vaccinations, are compliant with our illness policies, and to keep your student at school and learning when possible.

-The health offices at our Great Hearts Academies are staffed by Health Assistants and Registered Nurses.
+The student health clinic at Great Hearts Arlington is staffed by two full time nurses.
 In the event that the school health professional is not present, trained personnel will be delegated to administer medications and respond to medical emergencies.

 - Parents should notify the school nurse of any changes that arise throughout the school year regarding changes of the child’s health status such as: a new diagnosis; new medications given at home; surgery or hospitalizations; fractures or injuries; or communicable diseases in the child or immediate family.